neerajk555/SQL-Training-exercise/module-03-data-types-functions/05-Real-World-Project.md

 # Real-World Project: Clean Data Export Suite (45–60 min)

+**Beginner Tip:** Real-world projects tie everything together!
+Take your time—45-60 minutes means you should work methodically, not rush.
+Complete deliverables one at a time, checking output at each step.
+This simulates actual data analyst work.
+You've got this!

 Company background
 - CareCart is a small retailer expanding its online presence.
 - Operations needs clean exports for email campaigns, product listings, and order summaries.